-Tessa Mackenzie joined the Trust in 2013 and brings with her over 17 years experience in the community and social sectors, specialising in collaborative approaches to social change.
+Tessa Mackenzie joined the Trust in 2013 and brings with her over 17 years experience in the community and social sectors, specialising in collaborative family/community driven approaches to social change.

-Over this period Tessa has worked in grass-roots to governance positions for community organisations and Government agency contracts, including 9 years family driven collaborative case management facilitation for Strengthening Families (MSD).
-Tessa has also represented community in local and international community and industry forums around topics such as early intervention for under 6’s, youth violence, and social impacts of mining on community.
+Over this period Tessa has worked in grass-roots to governance positions for community organisations and Government agency contracts, including many years as a Strengthening Families Coordinator/Facilitator in Tauranga Moana and Hauraki.
+Tessa has also represented community in local and international forums around topics such as early intervention for under 6’s, youth violence, and the social impacts of gold mining on community (Waihi).

 Mary has lived in Tauranga in the beautiful Bay of Plenty since 1944 and has six adult children and 13 grandchildren.